 When it comes time to purify your reaction mixture or natural product extract, you have a choice to make.
 Should you simply load your dissolved sample onto your flash column or take the extra step to adsorb your mix onto a sorbent and dry it before loading?
 The choice can have a major impact on your results.

 In this post, I will share results of work I conducted in my lab, comparing liquid and dry loading a reaction mixture that containing eight major components.

 UV detection and fractionation is ubiquitous in flash chromatography.
 It is the default methodology used to detect and collect eluting compounds.
 Today’s flash chromatography systems offer UV-triggered fractionation on one, two, or a range of wavelengths in order to either increase fractionation specificity, yield, or increase sensitivity.
 In this post, I will discuss the value of incorporating fractionation based on a wavelength range and two selectable individual wavelengths.

 For many chemists, flash chromatography with UV-triggered fractionation is part of their everyday workflow.
 Prior to flash chromatography, the reaction mixtures are either analyzed by TLC, analyzed by LC-MS, or both to ensure the targeted product has been synthesized.
 But, what if the reaction created a lot of by-products?
 How do you find your product in a sea of impurities?
 In this post, I will discuss how using a flash purification system with an in-line mass detector will simplify flash purification and isolate the target molecule or molecules.

-On December 6th, 2018, Bob Bickler, Senior Technical Specialist, recorded a webinar on How To Be Successful with Flash Chromatography.
+On December 6th, 2018, Bob Bickler, Senior Technical Specialist, recorded a webinar on Inspiring Productivity with Modern Flash Chromatography.
 To learn more, read the description below as well as watch the recording!